phensley/cldr-engine-website/docs/doc-design-bundles.md

 ]);
 ```

-Which is used to dynamically generate a singleton accessor object at library initialization time:
+We use this to dynamically generate the singleton accessor object at library initialization time:

 ```typescript
 const schema = {